Codybeasley/Allstar_display/README.md

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open `index.html` in a web browser (fullscreen looks best).
-2. Add salespeople with the input box if needed.
-By default the lineup is Sarah, Jacob, Shannon, Kaleb, Martin, Keith and Quinn.
+2. By default the lineup is Sarah, Jacob, Shannon, Kaleb, Martin, Keith and Quinn.
 3. Press **Home Run** or **Strike Out** as customers are helped.
 4. The current position and lineup are saved in your browser so the order is restored on the next visit.

-Fireworks appear on a home run and the batter slowly walks away on a strike out.
-The interface is designed to be visible from across the room.
+The display now uses a pixel-art baseball field background with a pixel runner circling the bases on a sale.
+Fireworks and large overlays mark the result.
+The add salesperson field is hidden but still functional if needed.